bloodraven66/ICASSP_LIMMITS23/README.md

 Baseline:

 We are sharing a baseline for track1.
 Check the `baselines` folder the codes.
 The pretrained model is shared through a huggingface repository - `https://huggingface.co/SYSPIN/LIMMITS_track1_baseline`.
-The samples from the model is shared at `baselines/track1_samples`.
+The symbol mapping for the baseline model is also shared. (idx 0 == padding, rest follow the order from .npy file) The samples from the model is shared at `baselines/track1_samples`.

 The baseline is a multilingual fastspeech model with learnable speaker embeddings.
 A fork of `DeepForcedAligner` is used to align and extract durations for each speaker (`https://github.com/bloodraven66/DeepForcedAligner`).
 This repostory is used to extract speech features as well as tokenising the text.
 The TTS model is trained with 5 hrs of data from each speaker, trained with curriculum learning strategy.
 3 hours of shorter wavs (by duration) per speaker are used to train for 100 epochs.
 After that, 2 hours of random data is added per speaker, and trained further for 400 more epochs.